CSC4001-Group20/chat_verse/README.md

 yarn start
 ```

-You can check localhost:666 to see the result
+You can check localhost:666 to see the result, btw windows system may have some trouble on download package cos-python-sdk-v5